Efficient Integrated Volatility Estimation in the Presence of Infinite Variation Jumps via Debiased Truncated Realized Variations: Other Technical Proofs

 In view of \eqref{eq:s2}, this implies the result for arbitrary $\gamma_0\in\bR$. \end{proof}

-The lemma below is similar to a result used in Step 2 of the proof of Theorem 3.1 of \cite{gong2021}; here we provide a sharper result and generalize to an arbitrary integer $k\geq 1$.
-The lemma is used in the proofs of Lemmas \ref{prop:EX2} and \ref{lemma:WJ}. \begin{lemma} Assume that $\varepsilon \to 0$ with $\varepsilon \gg \sqrt{h}$.
+The lemma below gives an expansion for the truncated higher-order moments of the pure-jump tempered stable L\'evy process $J$.
+This lemma is similar to a result used in Step 2 of the proof of Theorem 3.1 of \cite{gong2021}; here we provide a sharper result and generalize it to an arbitrary order $k\geq 1$. \begin{lemma} Suppose $Y\in (0,1)\cup (1,2)$.
 Let $k\geq 1$ be an integer.
-Then, for any $\sigma\in[0,\infty)$, as $h\to 0$,
+Then, for any $\sigma\in[0,\infty)$, as $h\to 0$ with $\sqrt{h}\ll \varepsilon\ll 1$,